-Read all about the Chase Ink Plus Business Card Review 2014 Edition.
-You can easily earn 50,000 bonus points after you spend $5,000 in the first 3 months from account opening.
-That’s $625 toward travel when you redeem through Chase Ultimate Rewards.
+Read all about the Ink Plus® Business Credit Card.
+You can easily earn 60,000 bonus points after you spend $5,000 in the first 3 months from account opening.
+That’s $750 toward travel when you redeem through Chase Ultimate Rewards.

-The Chase Ink Plus® Business Card offers 50,000 bonus points after you spend $5,000 in the first 3 months from account opening- that’s $625 towards travel rewards.
+The Ink Plus® Business Card offers 60,000 bonus points after you spend $5,000 in the first 3 months from account opening- that’s $750 toward travel rewards.
 With Ink Plus, you have the cash flow flexibility with the choice to pay over time or pay in full.
-Cardholders earn 5X points per $1 on the first $50,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services.
-They will also earn 2X points per $1 on the first $50,000 spent annually at gas stations and for hotel accommodations when purchased directly with the hotel.
-There is no foreign transaction fees and the employee cards are free.
+Cardholders earn 5X points per $1 on the first $50,000 spent in combined purchases at office supply stores, and on cellular phone, landline, internet, and cable TV services.
+They will also earn 2X points per $1 on the first $50,000 spent in combined purchases at gas stations and for hotel accommodations when purchased directly with the hotel each account anniversary year.
+There are no foreign transaction fees and the employee cards are free.
 Chase has a 1:1 point transfer to participating travel programs with no transfer fees.
 Furthermore, you get 20% off travel redemption when booked through Ultimate Rewards.
-The $95 annual fee is waived for the first year.
+There is a $95 annual fee.

 Chase Ink Plus Business Card Features: